NIKX-Tech/sentor-js-sdk/README.md

 ## API Reference

-Please refer to the [Sentor ML API Documentation](https://ml.sentor.app) for more details.
+Please refer to the [Sentor ML API Documentation](https://ml.sentor.app/docs/guide/) for more details.
+You can also try the API in the [Sentor ML API Swagger Playground](https://ml.sentor.app/docs).

 ## Contributing